Farber-Lab/BoneCellType/README.md

 ```

 ## Vignette
-You can access a vignette [here](http://htmlpreview.github.io/?https://github.com/Farber-Lab/BoneCellType/blob/main/vignettes/intro_to_BoneCellType.html).
-Or to access the vignette from RStudio:
+To access the vignette from RStudio:

 ```r
 vignette("intro_to_BoneCellType", package = "BoneCellType")